torvalds/linux/Documentation/fb/cmap_xfbdev.rst

 Understanding fbdev's cmap
 ==========================

-These notes explain how X's dix layer uses fbdev's cmap structures.
+These analtes explain how X's dix layer uses fbdev's cmap structures.

 -  example of relevant structures in fbdev as used for a 3-bit grayscale cmap::